-- (1) Effective Compressions Manual chest compressions should be initiated immediately upon identification of cardiac arrest, as long as the scene is safe.
-When compressions are done manually, compressors should be rotated every 2 minutes in order to maintain high-quality compressions.
-Ideally, one compressor is on each side of the patient's chest; one person compressing the chest and the other person ready to start.
-Chest compressions will be performed at a depth of at least two inches allowing for complete recoil of the chest after each compression.
-Compressions should be accomplished with equal time given for the down and up motion and achieve a rate of 100-120/min. - (2) Continuous Compressions Chest compressions will be performed at a rate of 100-120 per minute and will NOT be interrupted during the two-minute cycle for any reason.
+- (3) Compressions should be accomplished with equal time given for the down and up motion and achieve a rate of 100-120 per minute. - (4) Continuous Compressions Chest compressions will be performed at a rate of 100-120 per minute and will NOT be interrupted during the two-minute cycle for any reason.
 Other treatments such as ventilations, IV access, or intubation attempts will be done while compressions are ongoing.
-After completion of a two-minute cycle, a phase to assess pulses and/or defibrillate will be limited to less than 10 seconds.

-- (3) Defibrillation placement of the defibrillator pads will not interrupt chest compressions - (a) Automatic External Defibrillation
+After completion of a two-minute cycle, a brief pause to assess pulses and/or defibrillate will be limited to less than 10 seconds. - (5) Defibrillation placement of the defibrillator pads will not interrupt chest compressions - (a) Automatic External Defibrillation